jkool702/forkrun/README.md

     -I          : insert {id}. replace `{id}` with an index (0, 1, ...) describing which coproc the process ran on.
     -k          : ordered output. retain input order in output.
 The 1st output will correspond to the 1st input, 2nd output to 2nd input, etc. Note: ordering is "close but not guaranteed" if flag -l=1 is also given (see '-ks').
 Ordering guaranteed for -l>1.
     -n          : add ordering info to output. pre-pend each output group with an index describing its input order, demoted via `$'\n'\n$'\034'$INDEX$'\035'$'\n'`.
-This requires and will automatically enable the `-k` output ordering flag. directory created under the directory specified here.
-Default is '/tmp'.
+This requires and will automatically enable the `-k` output ordering flag.
     (-0|-z)     : NULL-seperated stdin. stdin is NULL-separated, not newline separated.
     -s          : subshell. run each evaluation of `parFunc` in a subshell.
 This adds some overhead but ensures that running `parFunc` does not alter the coproc's environment and effect future evaluations of `parFunc`.
     -S          : pass via function's stdin. pass stdin to the function being parallelized via stdin ( $parFunc < /tmpdir/fileWithLinesFromStdin ) instead of via function inputs  ( $parFunc $(</tmpdir/fileWithLinesFromStdin) )